dimgerasimou/dwmasyncblocks/README.md

     ...
 };
 ```
-The update interval is in seconds, and if set to 0, that means the block wont be updated
+The update interval is in seconds.
+If the interval is set to 0, that means the block wont be updated
 automaticly.
 If the signal is set to 0, then it renders the block unclickable

 Everytime the `config.h` file is editted, dwmblocks must be (re)compiled.

 ## Uninstallation

-Use make to uninstall the binary
+Use make to uninstall the binaries and manuals.
 ```bash
 sudo make uninstall
 ```